-2.3 Notebooks embedded in the docs
+2.2 Notebooks embedded in the docs

-Documentation pages are accompanied by embedded notebook examples.
+To demonstrate use cases of Glow, documentation pages are accompanied by embedded notebooks.
 Most code in these notebooks can be run on Spark and Glow alone, but functions such as display() or dbutils() are only available on Databricks.
 See Databricks notebooks for more info.